Roger Dodsworth (hoax): Short story

-During the widespread interest in Dodsworth in September, Mary Shelley had written a letter which she submitted to the New Monthly Magazine; in it, writing as Dodsworth, she arranged the story so that he returned to Switzerland to die.
+During the widespread interest in Dodsworth in September, Mary Shelley had written a letter which she submitted to the New Monthly Magazine; in it, she arranged the story so that he returned to Switzerland to die.
 The article was probably written in a hurry in order to capitalise on the story; Shelley was known to have submitted a number of other pieces to the magazine, though only one has been definitely identified.
 In the event, however, it was not published, though it is not clear why one was chosen over the other; as the two contradict each other, they could not both have been used.
 The story was later resurrected after Shelley's death, and published in 1863 with a preface by the editor explaining that "I did not use it for the purpose originally intended...".

 Shelley had considered the idea of a reawakened historical figure as the basis for a tragic story some years earlier, with the unfinished Valerius, about a citizen of the Roman Republic awakened in the nineteenth century.
 Her father had likewise drawn on the legend of the Seven Sleepers in Mandeville.
 In the letter, however, she took the idea as a basis for humour rather than tragedy.
 She later returned to the idea in "The Mortal Immortal," a story about a man who had become immortal by accident and wished to die.